 Credible takeaways

-Flight school loans help you pay for your aviation training if you don't have the money to cover the costs up front.
+Flight school loans help you pay for your aviation training if you don't have the money to cover the costs upfront.
 However, they can differ from traditional student loans.
 While it's possible to take on federal and private loans for flight school, you can only do so in certain circumstances.

 “Flight schools offer loans primarily through private lenders, credit unions, and other organizations.
 Some might offer federal student loans, but they are in the minority,” says Dan Bubb, a former airline pilot and aviation historian at UNLV Honors College.

 Oftentimes, flight schools don't meet the requirements for traditional student loans.
-So students typically need to look for private lenders that accommodate career training or certificates, or look into financing through the school.
+So, students typically need to look for private lenders that accommodate career training or certificates or look into financing through the school.

-Federal loans for flight school
+Federal student loans for flight school

-- An aviation science degree from Aviator College
+- An Aviation Science Degree from Aviator College

-- An associate degree in aviation science from Orange Coast College
+- An Associate Degree in Aviation Science from Orange Coast College

-Private loans for flight training
+Private student loans for flight school

 Private student loans can potentially fund your education if you can't get federal student loans.
-Unfortunately, your flight school may prevent you from qualifying for private student loans, since these loans are typically only available to students enrolled in a four-year, degree-granting program.
+Unfortunately, your flight school may prevent you from qualifying for private student loans since these loans are typically only available to students enrolled in a four-year degree-granting program.

-The good news is some private lenders offer loans for a certificate- or career-based program, which may allow you to get a loan for flight school.
+The good news is that some private lenders offer loans for a certificate- or career-based program, which may allow you to get a loan for flight school.
 Some loan options and lenders include:

 - Sallie Mae's Smart Option Student Loan